-Books For Kids -- Mu Chapter Placing Books in the Hands of St. Vrain Students Since 1997
+Books For Kids -- Mu Chapter has Placed over 30,000 Books in the Hands of St. Vrain Students Since 1997

 In 1997-98, Mu Chapter began a project to place books in the hands of children in the St. Vrain Community.
-Members changed the annual Christmas ornament exchange and instead brought new books for children in the St. Vrain community.
-During the first year of the project, originated by Kathy Flynn and coordinated by Aileen Solt, placed books at the Teen Parenting Center, presenting them to Mary Frances Wagoner, director, at the Career Development Center.
+Members replaced the annual Christmas ornament exchange with BOOKS FOR KIDS and purchased new books for children in the St. Vrain community.
+During the first year of the project, originated by Kathy Flynn and spear-headed by Aileen Solt, Mu Chapter placed books at the Teen Parenting Center, presenting them to Mary Frances Wagoner, director, at the Career Development Center.
 Aileen facilitated the program up and through 2002.
-Since its inception, during the late 90's and early 2000's the project grew to include book donations from Mu Chapter to the Tiny Tim Learning Center and The Inn Between, and continued providing books for the Teen Parenting Center totaling over 2,500 titles.
+Since its inception, during the late 90's and early 2000's the project grew to include book donations from Mu Chapter to the Tiny Tim Learning Center, The Inn Between, and continued providing books for the Teen Parenting Center totaling over 2,500 titles.

-In 2015, books were given to Northridge Elementary.
+In both 2015 and 2016, books were given to Northridge Elementary.
 Principal Lorynda Sampson received the books and distributed them to the students in an after-school gathering.
-Over 800 books were provided.
-Kathy Flynn (originator and co-chair), Gail Ward, Georgie Suppe' and Cheryl Barnett facilitated the project.
+Over 1600 books were provided.
+Kathy Flynn, Gail Ward, Georgie Suppe' and Cheryl Barnett facilitated the project.

-In the Spring of 2011, Mu Chapter and Borders' Books donated over 1000 books to Northridge Elementary.
+In the Spring of 2011, Mu Chapter and BORDERS BOOK STORE donated over 1000 books to Northridge Elementary.
 This donation took place on the same day as several of our members participated in the READ IN at Northridge.

 In the Fall of 2011, Chair Gail Ward presented principal Judy Orbanosky, Indian Peaks Elementary, with approximately 800 books which were distributed on the same evening as the parent/child Open House.
 Indian Peaks is a Title I school.